In this session, we will perform reference-anchored modification calling

 DNAscent detect -b $input_bam -r $ref_genome -i $index \

-After the program has finished running, inspect the first few lines of the output
+After the program has finished running, inspect the file using nanalogue peek.

 Call replication dynamics with DNAscent forkSense using single-molecule modification densities